PG Certificate Course in Data Science, AI & Machine Learning by IIT Roorkee. Apply Now & Get up to Rs. 75,000 OFF! Offer Ends in:Apply Now

 HDFS or Hadoop Distributed File System is the most important component because the entire eco-system depends upon it.
 It is based on Google File System.

 It is basically a file system which runs on many computers to provide a humongous storage.
 If you want to store your petabytes of data in the form of files, you can use HDFS.

 YARN or yet another resource negotiator keeps track of all the resources (CPU, Memory) of machines in the network and run the applications.
-Any application which wants to run in distributed fashion would interact of YARN.
+Any application which wants to run in distributed fashion would interact with YARN.